Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Content Access Period

-The digital flashcards do have an access period of 5-7 months, depending on which exam you take, but you’ll still be able to print out the PDF versions of the flashcards to use as you please.
+The digital flashcards do have an access period of 5-7 months, but you’ll still be able to print out the PDF versions of the flashcards to use as you please.
 Overall, that’s a great deal.

 Since the files are downloadable, you’ll get immediate access with no waiting period, which means you can start working immediately.
 Free samples of the UBE study materials are available for download on their website, so you can check out the program before you sign up.